Important Camp Information

 **Camp Director must be notified in writing if anyone not listed on your registration form is picking up your camper that day/week.**

 What Athletes Need for Sports Camp

 • Athletic and appropriate clothing for sports must be worn during camp.
 Any violation will result in the parent/guardian being called to bring appropriate clothes, or pick the camper up from camp.

-•Campers should bring a swimsuit & towel for end of the day Splash Pad cool down.
+•Campers should bring a backpack for swimsuit & towel for Splash Pad/Playground.

 • All items should have camper’s name labeled on them and be kept in a backpack or secured bag with name written on the outside.